wp-plugins/really-simple-facebook-twitter-share-buttons/readme.txt

 = Selective disable =

 If you want to hide the share buttons inside selected posts, set a "really_simple_share_disable" custom field with value "yes".

+To do so e.g. on a page: open the WordPress backend, go to Pages, click on the Page title to enter the Page edit screen.
+Then you can add the custom field, [as explained here](http://www.carriedils.com/how-to-create-custom-fields-in-wordpress/ "How to Create Custom Fields in WordPress").

 = News =